RodrigoGinerDeLaVega/styleguides/clean-abap/CleanABAP.md

                           pattern = '[A-Z][A-Z0-9_]{0,29}' ).
 ```

-> There seems to be a natural tendency to turn blind to the Don't-Repeat-Yourself (DRY) principle
-> when there are regular expressions around,
-> compare section _Chapter 17: Smells and Heuristics: General: G5: Duplication_ in [Robert C. Martin's _Clean Code_].

 ### Consider assembling complex regular expressions

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Regular expressions](#regular-expressions) > [This section](#consider-assembling-complex-regular-expressions)